 |Family Travel Files Ezine Family Vacations Resource

-Our working menu of free or almost free family fun begins with a three-mile oceanfront boardwalk, free live entertainment, and irresistible beach time attitude.
-Soak up sun, enjoy the waves, build sandcastles, or play beach volleyball - all for free.
-Go biking, roller-blading, running, or strolling along the boardwalk – for free.
-Join nature hikes, gaze at stars, fly kites, play golf, throw horseshoes or shoot hoops – no coins needed.
+Here’s the scoop.
+Our working menu of free or almost free family fun begins with a three-mile oceanfront boardwalk where, free live entertainment, and irresistible beach time attitude.
+Soak up sun, enjoy the waves, build sandcastles on Grommet Island or stroll the Boardwalk - all for free.
+Join nature hikes, gaze at the night sky, fly kites, play golf, throw horseshoes or shoot hoops – no coins needed.

 Enjoy free time at the beach.